isa-ulisboa/greends-fads-exercises/README.md

+## Master Green Data Science
+# Fundamentals of Agro-environmental Data Science
-# greends-fads-exercises
+### greends-fads-exercises

-Exercises to do in class/at home
+This repository contains the exercises to do in class/at home.